awsdocs/amazon-api-gateway-developer-guide/doc_source/setup-http-integrations.md

 To set up a proxy resource with the HTTP proxy integration type, create an API resource with a greedy path parameter \(for example, `/parent/{proxy+}`\) and integrate this resource with an HTTP backend endpoint \(for example, `https://petstore-demo-endpoint.execute-api.com/petstore/{proxy}`\) on the `ANY` method\.
 The greedy path parameter must be at the end of the resource path\.

 As with a non\-proxy resource, you can set up a proxy resource with the HTTP proxy integration by using the API Gateway console, importing an OpenAPI definition file, or calling the API Gateway REST API directly\.
-For detailed instructions about using the API Gateway console to configure a proxy resource with the HTTP integration, see [Build an API with HTTP Proxy Integration](api-gateway-create-api-as-simple-proxy-for-http.md)\.
+For detailed instructions about using the API Gateway console to configure a proxy resource with the HTTP integration, see [TUTORIAL: Build an API with HTTP Proxy Integration](api-gateway-create-api-as-simple-proxy-for-http.md)\.

 The following OpenAPI definition file shows an example of an API with a proxy resource that is integrated with the [PetStore](http://petstore-demo-endpoint.execute-api.com/petstore/pets) website\.